emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 BoundingBox{T}(xmin,xmax,ymin,ymax)
 ```

-If unspecified, it is assimed to be he types of the bounds promoted to a common
+If unspecified, it is assumed to be he types of the bounds promoted to a common
 type.
 The type of the bounds and can be retrieved by the `eltype` method.